Last Updated on 14 January 2026 by Cycloscope

 But who are these 769 or 1600 persons?

-Svan military mightiness
+Svan military might

 Strabo (end of 1st century BC) describes the Svans as a fierce, warlike mountain people, ruled by a king and a council of 300 elders, and capable of fielding an army of 200,000.
 (This figure may represent an exaggeration, or perhaps Strabo was including other Kartvelians under the designation “Svan”).

-Because of its remote location much of Svaneti was never invaded.
-For this reason, many of the finest works of Georgian artistry — icons, illuminated manuscripts, and gold and silver items — were preserved in Svanetian churches during this time.
-The Svan villagers protected these treasures zealously (the theft of an icon was punishable by death, usually by stoning, even in recent times).
+Because of its remote location, much of Svaneti was never invaded.
+For this reason, many of the finest works of Georgian artistry, including icons, illuminated manuscripts, and gold and silver items, were preserved in Svanetian churches during this period.

 A sizeable number of objets d’art of foreign origin (Persian, Syrian, Italian, German) have also found their way into Svaneti, a testament to the wide-ranging cultural and trade contacts of medieval Georgia.